knolleary/node-red-in-production-workshop/part2/README.md

 ## Summary

-In this section of the workshop you have:
+In this section of the workshop you have created an IBM Cloud account and installed the `ibmcloud` command-line tool.

- - XXXXXXXXXX
- - XXXXXXXXXX
- - XXXXXXXXXX

 ## Next Steps

-ZZZZZZZZZ
+The next task is to add some additional resources to your project and get it deployed to the cloud.
+Head over to [Part 3](../part3/README.md).

 ***